siriosjohn/sudoku/README.md

 # sudoku

-This is a simple C program to generate, solve and check sudoku Puzzles using backtracking and recursion.
+This is a C program to generate, solve and check sudoku Puzzles using backtracking and recursion.

 Accpetable arguments: